jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

   return h, cache
 ```

-One of the reason that we do not sub-index W and b is that we can concatent all W and b into one big matrix and apply the matrix multiplication at once.
+One of the reason that we do not sub-index W and b is that we can concatenate all W and b into one big matrix and apply the matrix multiplication at once.
 The following code compute 3 different gates and then compute $$ \tilde{C} $$, $$C $$ and $$ h $$ .
 ```python
 def lstm_step_forward(x, prev_h, prev_c, Wx, Wh, b):
   next_h, next_c, cache = None, None, None